You are here

 A Project of Smart Specialisation in the Alpine Space

-The S3-4AlpClusters is supported by the European Union through the Interreg V B Alpine Space programme.
+The S3-4AlpClusters is supported by the European Union through the Interreg V B Alpine Space program.

 For more information, please visit the project website